-HUD created the Enterprise Income Verification (EIV) system to provide MHA with a powerful tool for preventing errors and program abuse.
-MHA is required to use the EIV system in its entirety in accordance with HUD administrative guidance [24 CFR 5.233].
-MHA is further required to:
+HUD created the Enterprise Income Verification (EIV) system to provide PHAs with a powerful tool for preventing errors and program abuse.
+PHAs are required to use the EIV system in its entirety in accordance with HUD administrative guidance [24 CFR 5.233].
+PHAs are further required to: